-Designated Country Point at which proceedings are instituted Afghanistan Algeria Anguilla (a) when a summons or warrant is issued in respect of an offence; (b) when a person is charged with an offence after being taken into custody without a warrant; Antique and Darbuda (c) when a bill of indictment is preferred.
-Antigua and Barbuda when a judge has ardered that a marson he detained Argentina when a judge has ordered that a person be detained for the purpose of testifying in connection with the commission of an offence.
+Designated Country Point at which proceedings are instituted Afghanistan Algeria Anguilla (a) when a summons or warrant is issued in respect of an offence;(b) when a person is charged with an offence after being taken into custody without a warrant; (c) when a bill of indictment is preferred.
+Antigua and Barbuda Argentina when a judge has ordered that a person be detained for the purpose of testifying in connection with the commission of an offence.
 Armenia Australia (a) when an information has been laid before a justice of the peace; (b) when a person is charged with an offence after having been taken into custody without a warrant; (c) when a bill of indictment is preferred.
 Azerbaijan the Bahamas (a) when an information has been laid before a justice of the peace; (b) when a person is charged with an offence after having been taken into custody without a warrant; (c) when a bill of indictment is preferred.
 Bahrain when a bill of indictment is lodged in court against any person for an offence.
 Bangladesh Barbados (a) when an information has been laid before a magistrate; (b) when a person is charged with an offence;(c) when a bill of indictment is preferred.
-Belarus Bermuda when an information is laid charging a person with an offence.
-Copying/unauthorised distribution strictly prohibited.
+Belarus • when an information is laid charging a person with